-The offerings of the Faculty of Humanities & Education include pioneering multi-disciplinary programmes, which allow students to combine courses from different disciplines across the Faculty and even across the Campus.
-In programmes such as Liberal Studies, Cultural & Creative Industries, Film Studies, Languages & Linguistics, or Music & Performance Studies, students are able to select from among several multi-disciplinary options.
-Our degree offerings also allow students to earn professional qualifications in teaching and educational administration, in Caribbean sign language interpreting, and in librarianship - the latter unique for the region.
+The Faculty's eight departments offer degree programmes which cover the full breadth of the Humanities & Education.
+These include pioneering multi-disciplinary programmes such as Liberal Studies, Cultural & Creative Industries, Film Studies, Languages & Linguistics, or Music & Performance Studies - programmes in which students are able to select from among several concentrations to build a degree which is uniquely theirs.

+Our degree offerings allow students to earn professional qualifications in teaching and educational administration, in Caribbean sign language interpreting, and in librarianship - the latter unique for the region.
+Our programmes include degrees in literatures, French and Spanish, philosophy, history, and linguistics.
+Through our degree programmes, students can seek qualifications in entertainment management, information studies, writing and publishing, journalism, marketing, animation, film production, and digital media.